Tips to save money this bank holiday and summer

 Plan your trip so that you don't have to hit the local boozer for a night out.
 Pack a few candles, a radio and a blanket to get the atmosphere right and don't forget the corkscrew.
 (Just in case you do forget it, check out this video.)
 Why not take along some board games or cards or, if you're into your astronomy, pack a pair of binoculars - you'll be amazed how much you can see with a fairly decent pair once you're away from city lights.

-If you've used our campsite and caravan site search, then you'll be able to find out if there are any special bank holiday events near you.
-Have a quick search here to see what's happening in your neck of the woods.
+If you've used our campsite and caravan site search, then you'll be able to find out if there are any special holiday events near you.
+Visit any listing page to see nearby events coming up.

 If you're camping near a city, there will almost certainly be some free events you can enjoy.
-Have a google for the city in question.
+Listings on Pitchup.com show nearby events, or have a google for the city in question.

 If you're out in the countryside then find out where the local town or village Tourist Information point is and find out if there's anything going on while you're there.
 Or, if you'd rather head off on your own adventure, why not buy a local walks book before you go, or just nab a local and ask them once you're there!